 - Chances of success in research and development increased by Know-How Verbund

 We are observing a trend toward more sustainability in our customer industries.
-We want to take advantage of the resulting opportunities with innovations – particularly in the growth fields we have identified.
-These include Batteries for Mobility, Functional Crop Care to improve agricultural efﬁciency, solutions for water treatment and technologies for the use of renewable energy sources, such as wind, solar thermal and photovoltaic power.
+We want to take advantage of the resulting opportunities with innovations.
+In the long term, we aim to continue significantly increasing sales of new and improved products.

 Portfolio development through investments

-- 2011–2020: More than one-third of our investing volume to go into emerging markets
+- 2016–2020: More than a quarter of our investing volume to go into emerging markets

-We expect the increase in chemical production in emerging markets in the coming years to be signiﬁcantly above the global average.
-This will create opportunities that we want to exploit by expanding our presence in these economies; therefore, more than one-third of our investment volume between 2011 and 2020 will be spent in emerging markets.
-We also want to intensify investment in North America in light of the attractive growth prospects and low raw material prices: For example, we are planning the construction of an ammonia production plant with Yara in Freeport, Texas.
+We expect the increase in chemical production in emerging markets in the coming years to be significantly above the global average.
+This will create opportunities that we want to exploit by expanding our presence in these economies; therefore, more than a quarter of our investment volume will be spent in emerging markets over the next five years.
+We also want to intensify investment in North America in light of the attractive growth prospects and low raw material prices: for example, we are constructing an ammonia production plant with Yara in Freeport, Texas.
 In addition, we are exploring an investment in a world-scale methane-to-propylene complex on the U.S. Gulf Coast.

 Our decisions on the type, size and locations of our investment projects are based on assumptions related to the long-term development of markets, margins and costs, as well as raw material availability and country, currency and technology risks.
-Opportunities and risks arise when real developments deviate from our assumptions, particularly with respect to demand development and competition intensity.
+Opportunities and risks arise when actual developments deviate from our assumptions.

 In the implementation phase, we use our experience in project management and controlling to minimize short-term technical risks as well as risks from cost overruns or missed deadlines.

 - Detailed assessment of opportunities and risks as part of due diligence